-First Language Component: 100% written examination (reading and writing) for the IGCSE First Language English Extended paper.
+First Language English: 100% written examination (50% Reading paper and 50% Directed Writing and Composition paper) for the IGCSE First Language English award.

 Students who complete this course are expected to study English Language and Literature for the IB (SL or HL).